South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 First up is Twizel, which offers plenty of cafes and the Twizel River Trail.

 In Omarama, take a 30-minute detour to the Clay Cliffs for its otherworldly formations of pinnacles and narrow ravines.
-You can also sample part of the Alps 2 Ocean Cycle Trail if your kids a really active.
+You can also sample part of the Alps 2 Ocean Cycle Trail if your kids are really active.

 After Omarama is the Lindis Pass, which is often deemed the most beautiful road in New Zealand.

-Stop by Cromwell for refreshments including fresh fruit that the town is renowned for.
+Stop by Cromwell for refreshments, including fresh fruit that the town is renowned for.
 You might also want to try the go-karting at the Highlands Motorsport Park.

 Family Accommodation in Queenstown